Tutorial to build ODA-Component from Open-API Reference Implementation

 kubectl config set-context --current --namespace=components

 Install the component using Helm, we call the release name r1 .
-Ensure the release name is not in conflict with release name already assigned to other components in the open digital lab:
+Ensure the release name is not in conflict with release name already assigned to other components in the your Canvas:

 helm install r1 productinventory/